qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/development/parts_using.rst

           }
         }
       }
+    },

+    "source" :
+    {
+      "extend" : [ "my-parts-config" ]
+    },

+    "build" :
+    {
+      "extend" : [ "my-parts-config" ]
     }

-This will override the default *build-script* job, instructing the generator to generate JS files for the "boot" and the additional "settings" part (a single part may be made up of multiple JS files, depending on cross class dependencies with other parts).
-In the *boot* part, you are repeating the main *:ref:`include <pages/tool/generator_config_ref#include>`* list of class patterns for you application (the example mirrors this list of a standard GUI app).
-In the *settings* part, you carve out some top-level classes or name spaces that constitute the part you want to specify.
-In the example, this is just the name of the top-level dialog class.
+This will inject your part configuration into the standard build jobs (*source* and *build*), instructing the generator to generate JS files for the "boot" and the additional "settings" part (a single part may be made up of multiple JS files, depending on cross class dependencies with other parts).
+In the *boot* part, you are repeating the main :ref:`include <pages/tool/generator_config_ref#include>` list of class patterns for you application (the example above mirrors this list of a standard GUI app).
+In the part you want to separate from the initial boot part, like *settings* above, you carve out some top-level classes or name spaces that constitute the part you want to specify.
+In our example, this is just the name of the top-level dialog class.

 .. _pages/parts_using#add_part_loading_to_your_class_code:

 Add Part Loading to your Class Code
 -----------------------------------

-At a suitable spot in your application code, you have to load the *settings* part, e.g. when the "Open Settings Dialog" button is pressed.
+Next, you have to add code to your application to load any part other than the boot part.
+Carrying on with our example, at a suitable spot in your application code, you have to load the *settings* part, e.g. when some "Open Settings Dialog" button is pressed which is available from your main application class.
 We put the loading action in the click event listener of the button:

 ::